Limits & Continuity

 Limits & Continuity Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice limits and continuity with the most important tools you need for Calculus: limit notation \(\lim_{x\to a} f(x)\) and the meaning of “approach,” direct substitution for continuous functions (polynomials, trig, exponentials), core limit laws (sum, product, quotient, constant multiple), indeterminate forms like \(0/0\) and how to fix them with factoring and canceling, rationalizing with conjugates for radicals, the must-know special limits \(\lim_{x\to 0}\dfrac{\sin x}{x}=1\) and \(\lim_{x\to 0}\dfrac{e^x-1}{x}=1\), limits at infinity for rational functions (degrees, leading coefficients, horizontal asymptotes), one-sided limits \(\lim_{x\to a^-}\) and \(\lim_{x\to a^+}\), and continuity tests, including checking piecewise functions at break points.
+Use the question set below to practice limits and continuity with the most important tools you need for Calculus: limit notation \(\lim_{x\to a} f(x)\) and the meaning of "approach," direct substitution for continuous functions (polynomials, trig, exponentials), core limit laws (sum, product, quotient, constant multiple), indeterminate forms like \(0/0\) and how to fix them with factoring and canceling, rationalizing with conjugates for radicals, the must-know special limits \(\lim_{x\to 0}\dfrac{\sin x}{x}=1\) and \(\lim_{x\to 0}\dfrac{e^x-1}{x}=1\), limits at infinity for rational functions (degrees, leading coefficients, horizontal asymptotes), one-sided limits \(\lim_{x\to a^-}\) and \(\lim_{x\to a^+}\), and continuity tests, including checking piecewise functions at break points.
 If you want a refresher, click Start lesson to open a step-by-step guide with worked examples and quick checks.

 How this limits and continuity practice works